AMID Logo

 In LCL freight, unlike FCL, an ocean freight carrier's destination agent is assigned to meet a container that contains consolidated cargo.
 The agent takes the container off the container yard, de-consolidates the cargo, and keeps it in bond at a CFS or transfers it to the delivery location mentioned in your bill of lading.
 Usually, the agent is a customs broker who will guide your consignee in the import recovery procedures.
 The agent charges your consignee for the job.

-If, for any reason, you will experience difficulties in the recovery of your order at the destination, then we'd suggest:
+If, for any reason, you experience difficulties in the recovery of your order at the destination, then we'd suggest:

 3. Follow the agent's instructions.
 Pay destination charges (sometimes called Local Charges), and receive your released goods.